 Another potentially important finding in the pathogenesis of actinic prurigo may be the fact that Langerhans cells in persons with actinic prurigo show resistance to UV exposure when compared with those in healthy individuals.
 This same finding has been shown in patients with a similar disease, polymorphous light eruption (PLE).
 Because these cells are resistant to their demise after UV exposure, they might handle and deliver UV-modified cutaneous antigens to T cells in larger amounts or in a more persistent way; this process could cause or augment the inflammatory phenomenon that is observed in the skin of patients with actinic prurigo.
 The apoptotic mechanism in these cells may be somewhat altered, facilitating their survival.

-On the other hand, the polyclonal cellular immune response found in biopsy samples from Mexican patients through Southern blot analysis may involve an imbalance linked to a specific hyperimmunity, in which the proportion of autoimmune cells is increased and the proportion of other cells is decreased.
+On the other hand, the polyclonal cellular immune response found in biopsy samples from Mexican patients may involve an imbalance linked to a specific hyperimmunity, in which the proportion of autoimmune cells is increased and the proportion of other cells is decreased.
+This response is characterized by infiltration of CD4 lymphocytes, eosinophils, mast cells, and a serum increase of IgE.
+[9, 10]

 Other studies have shown a strong association with HLA-DR4.
 The more precise finding appears to be in the Mexican series, in which HLA-DR4 DRB1*0407 is found in more than 90% of patients with actinic prurigo.
 Another series also found HLA-DR4 DRB1*0407 in Colombian patients.
 Related alleles such as DRB*0407 have been found in British populations, and DRB1*14 has been found in the Inuit Indians of Canada.